-(1) The owners and operators and, to the extent applicable, designated representative of each Acid Rain source and each Acid Rain unit at the source shall comply with the monitoring requirements as provided in 40 CFR part 75, and Rule 62-214,420, F.A.C.

-(2) The emissions measurements recorded and reported in accordance with 40 CFR part 75 shall be used to determine compliance by the unit with the Acid Rain emissions limitations and emissions reduction requirements for sulfur dioxide and nitrogen oxides under the Acid Rain Program.

-(3) The requirements of 40 CFR part 75 shall not effect the responsibility of the owners and operators to monitor emissions of other pollutants or other emissions characteristics at the unit under other applicable requirements of the Act and other provisions of the operating permit for the source.
+- (1) The owners and operators and, to the extent applicable, designated representative of each Acid Rain source and each Acid Rain unit at the source shall comply with the monitoring requirements as provided in 40 CFR part 75, and Rule 62-214.420, F.A.C. - (2) The emissions measurements recorded and reported in accordance with 40 CFR pert 75 shall be used to determine compliance by the unit with the Acid Rain emissions limitations and emissions reduction requirements for sultur dioxide and nitrogen exides under the Acid Rain Program. - (3) The requirements of 40 CFR part 75 shall not affect the responsibility of the owners and operators to monitor emissions of other pollutants or other emissions characteristics at the unit under other applicable requirements of the Act and other provisions of the operating permit for the source.

-Sulfur Dioxide Requirements.
+Suffur Dioxide Requirements.

-(1) The owners and operators of each source and each Acid Rain unit at the source shall: (i) Hold allowances, as of the allowance transfer deadline, in the unit's compliance subaccount (after deductions under 40 CFR 73.34(c)) not less than the total annual emissions of sulfur dioxide for the previous calendar year from the unit; and

-(ii) Comply with the applicable And Rain emissions limitations for sulfur dioxide.

-- (2) Each ton of sulfur cloxide emitted in excess of the Acid Rain emissions limitations for sulfur dioxide shall consultate a separate violation of the Act. - (3) An Acid Rain unit shall be subject to the requirements under paragraph (1) of the sulfur dioxide requirements as follows:

-6) Starting January 1, 2000, an Add Rain unit under 40 CFR 72.6(a)(2); or

-- (ii) Starting on the later of January 1, 2000 or the deadline for monitor cardification under 40 CFR part 75, an Asid Rain unit under 40 CFR 72,6(a)(3). - (4) Allowances shall be held in, deducted from, or transferred among Allowance Tracking System accounts in accordance with the Acid Rain Program. - (5) An allowance shall not be deducted in order to comply with the requirements under paragraph (1)(i) of the sulfur dioxide requirements prior to the calendar year for which the allowance was allocated.
-(6) An allowance allocated by the Administrator under the Acid Rain Program is a limited authorization to emit sultur dioxide in accordance with the Acid Rain Program.
-No provision of the Acid Rain Program, the Acid Rain permit application, the Acid Rain permit, or the written exemption under 40 CFR 72.7 and 72.8 and no provision of law shall be construed to limit the authority of the United States to terminate or limit such authorization. - (7) An allowance allocated by the Administrator under the Acid Rain Program does not constitute a
+- (1) The owners and operators of each source and each Acid Rain unit at the source shall; - (i) Hold allowances, as of the allowance transfer deadline, in the unit's compliance subaccount (after deductions under 40 CFR 73.34(c)) not less than the total annual emissions of sulfur dioxide for the previous calendar year from the unit; and - (ii) Comply with the applicable Acid Rain emissions limitations for sulfur dioxide. - (2) Each ton of sulfur dioxide emitted in excess of the Acid Rain emissions limitations for sulfur dioxide shall constitute a separate violation of the Act. - (3) An Acid Rain unit shall be subject to the requirements under paragraph (1) of the sulfur dioxide requirements as follows: - 6) Starting January 1, 2000, an Add Rain unit under 40 CFR 72.5(a)(2); or - (ii) Starting on the later of January 1, 2000 or the deadline for monitor certification under 40 CFR part 75, an Apid Rain unit under 40 CFR 72.6(a)(3). - (4) Allowances shall be held in, deducted from, or transferred among Allowance Tracking System accounts in accordance with the Acid Rain Program. - (5) An allowence shall not be deducted in order to comply with the requirements under paragraph (1)(i) of the sulfur dioxide requirements prior to the calendar year for which the allowance was allocated. - (6) An allowance allocated by the Administrator under the Acid Rain Program is a limited authorization to emit sultur dioxide in accordance with the Acid Rain Program.
+No provision of the Acid Rain Program, the Acid Rain permit application, the Acid Rain permit, or the written exemption under 40 CFR 72.7 and 72.8 and no provision of law shall be construed to limit the authority of the United States to terminate or limit such authorization. - (7) An allowance allocated by the Administrator under the Acid Rain Program does not constitute a property right.

-Nitroden Oxides Requirements.
+Nitrogen Oxides Requirements.
 The owners and operators of the source and each Acid Rain unit at the source shall comply with the applicable Acid Rain emissions limitation for hitrogen oxides.

-Extess Emissions Requirements.
+Excess Emissions Requirements.

-- (1) The designated representative of an Acid Rain unit that has excess emissions in any calendar year shall submit a proposed offset plan, as required under 40 CFR part 77. - shall subtrict a produced criset piers, as required diluter at their persons in any calendar year shall.
+- (1) The designated representative of an Add Rain unit that has excess emissions in any calendar year shall submit a proposed offset plan, as required under 40 CFR part 77. - (2) The owners and operators of an Acid Rain unit that has excess emissions in any calendar year shall:

-(2) The owners and operators of an Add Rain unit that has excess emissions in any calendar year shall. (i) Pay without demand the penalty required, and pay upon demand the interest on that penalty, as required by 40 CFR part 77; and till Comply with the terms of an approved offset plan, as required by 40 CFR part 77.
+(i) Pay without demand the penalty required, and pay upon demand the interest on that penalty, as required by 40-CFR pan 77; and - till Comply with the terms of an approved offset plan, as required by 40 CFR part 77.

-Recording and Reporting Requirements.
+Recordkeeping and Reporting Requirements.